cipher133/webDevProjects/README.md

 # webDevProjects
-this is a simple HTML-CSS static website
+this is a simple static website which created just by HTMLand CSS